prometheus-operator/prometheus-operator/Documentation/proposals/readme.md

 # Prometheus-Operator proposals

-This section is used to document proposals that the prom-operator team feels go beyond the scope of a simple GitHub issue.
+This section is used to document proposals that the prometheus-operator team feels go beyond the scope of a simple GitHub issue.

 ## Quickstart
 1. Fork this repository and clone your forked repository